 When can I move my child into a belt-positioning booster seat?

 Booster seats are for older children who have outgrown their forward-facing child seat.
-According to the American Academy of Pediatrics it is best for children to ride in a harnessed seat as long as possible, at least to 4 years of age.
-If your child outgrows his seat before reaching 4 years of age, consider using a seat with a harness approved for higher weights and heights.
+According to the National Highway Traffic Safety Administration (NHTSA), it is best for children to continue to use a forward-facing car seat with a harness and top tether in the back seat for as long as possible.
+If your child outgrows his seat but is not yet ready to stay seated properly in a booster seat using the lap and shoulder belt, consider using a seat with a harness approved for higher weights and heights.

 Keep in mind that many states have age, height, and/or weight requirements that your child must meet before he can transition to a booster seat.
 To find out what the laws are in your state, visit the Govenors Highway Safety Association website.